ERISA Section 408(b)(2)

 Your plan may also receive services from other service providers, such as a third-party administrator, record-keeper, investment manager, or investment consultant, none of which are included in this disclosure document.
 For service fees and other related fees and expenses associated with the services provided by other service providers, please refer to the disclosure documents provided by that service provider or contact them directly.

+When providing discretionary investment advice to a brokerage account covered by ERISA, ETCM is acting in the capacity of a “fiduciary” as defined by ERISA.
 Unless you are otherwise informed, ETS does not act as a fiduciary to your account under ERISA and does not provide fiduciary services to the plan.
 Our services do not include recordkeeping.
 3

 Direct and indirect compensation: